Minagera/CyberPatriot/CyberPatriot/Cisco/Scripts/README.md

-# Cisco IOS Scripts
+# Cisco IOS Script Templates and Examples

-This directory contains scripts and configuration templates for automating and securing Cisco routers and switches.
+This directory contains configuration templates and example scripts for automating Cisco device setup in Packet Tracer.

+- Use these scripts to speed up device configuration during practice.
+- All scripts are unique and designed for CyberPatriot training.

+See the Templates and Examples subdirectories for more.

 ## Structure